Last Updated : Apr 06,2020

 Til, Gingelly Seeds, tal

+What is Sesame Seeds, Til?
 Sesame seeds are tiny, flat oval seeds with a nutty taste and a delicate, almost invisible crunch.
 They come in a host of different colors, depending upon the variety, including white, yellow, black and red.

+A Middle Eastern sweet call halvah is another wonderful delight you can make using til.
+They are available throughout the year.
 The sesame seeds are extremely rich in calcium and are useful in calcium deficiency.

 Natural sesame seeds are largely served in bakery products such as breads, bread sticks, cookies, candies, pasta, vegetables & curry dishes.
 The toasted variety of natural sesame seeds are used in chocolate, ice-cream and halva.